MISS PIXEL COMPUTER SERVICES

 Consultant, Woolly Mammoth Theatre Company, Washington, DC

-Had complete responsibility for designing and producing theatre newsletters and playbills using a Macintosh desktop publishing system.
 Designed and programmed an elaborate database system for keeping detailed histories of theatre attendance and subscriber activity, tracking fundraising efforts and contributions, and maintaining mailing lists.
-Originally created the database on a PC system and later transferred it to Macintosh.
+Originally created the database on a PC system and later converted it to Macintosh.
+Had complete responsibility for designing and producing theatre newsletters and playbills using PageMaker on an early Macintosh desktop publishing system.
 Trained staff in the use of desktop publishing, word processing, spreadsheet, and database applications.

 1988–1990